cvonfeldt/blue-team-investigations/Follina/README.md

 ### 5. The extracted URL accesses a HTML file that triggers the vulnerability to execute a malicious payload.
 According to the HTML processing functions, any files with fewer than <Number> bytes would not invoke the payload.
 Submit the <Number>

-For this one I first attempted to use any.run, but couldn't get past the CAPTCHA:
+For this one I first attempted to use any.run browser, but couldn't get past the CAPTCHA:
 ![Q5](screenshots/5.png)

 So I knew I needed to use other OSint.
 I went to Huntress.com - a trusted and well-known MSP - and saw they had documentation regarding the Follina attack: